Dean Jeffreys – Chair

-Revd.
-David Anderton – Vice Chair
+Sharon Harris – Vice Chair

 Eve has been a Governor at Dame Tipping for over 20 years and has served on the finance and curriculum committees.
 Eve previously worked as a Special Education Needs Support assistant at St Edwards Primary school and is an active member of the church of St James and St John’s Havering-atte-Bower.

-Having had 3 of my children attend the school (the oldest now studying at university and the youngest still at the school), I have witnessed the many positive changes that the school has undergone over the years.
-I am very passionate about representing and supporting views in a process that is fair, inclusive, transparent, diverse and pupil-centred, ensuring the school reaches its full potential.
+As a parent of ethnic minority background in Dame Tipping School, Sarah has worked with the school to promote cultural diversity and witnessed the many positive changes that the school has undergone over the years.
+Sarah is very passionate about representing and supporting views in a process that is fair, inclusive, transparent, diverse and pupil-centred, ensuring the school reaches its full potential.

 Paul studied History and Literature at Essex University and completed a PGCE at Anglia Ruskin University.
 Paul began teaching English in Essex in 2007.
 He has taught in 5 state schools, 2 of which were successful in moving out of Special Measures.
-At Chelmer Valley High School, he was Deputy Head of Sixth Form and Deputy Head of English when the school was graded Outstanding by Ofsted and grained its highest GCSE results to date.
-He worked as Head of Faculty at Frances Bardsley, securing the school’s best results at GCSE in English under the new specification to date.
+In Essex, he was Deputy Head of Sixth Form and Deputy Head of English when the school was graded Outstanding by Ofsted and grained its highest GCSE results to date.
+He then worked as Head of Faculty at Frances Bardsley, securing the school’s best results at GCSE in English under the new specification to date.